 Also, for a lot of people, contributing to a specific ministry can be motivating.
 They like feeling they are part of an important cause.
 And they can see their contribution at work, whether it is for church-supported missionaries or paying for a meal served at a homeless shelter.

-The difference between a targeted giving or fundraising campaign, and a capital campaign, is a subtle one.
-But, for the purposes of determining diverse income sources, it is worth making the distinction.
+The difference between a targeted giving or fundraising campaign, church crowdfunding campaign and a capital campaign, is a subtle one.
+But, for the purposes of determining diverse streams of income sources, it is worth making the distinction.

-But capital campaigns take the form of beefing up overall resources for the many missions of the church.
+But capital campaigns take the form of beefing up overall resources for the many missions of the Church Buildings.
 They are to make sure these endeavors continue uninterrupted.
 You can think of capital campaigns as ensuring the church does more or better at the ministries it’s already carrying out.

 Capital campaigns can pay for that mission trip or broken HVAC system.
 But they are done in anticipation of future needs, not in response to current ones.